Meet Our Animal Ambassadors

 Anaxyrus boreas halophilus

 Meet your neighbor!
-This Bay Area species can be spotted during the rainy seadon when adults migrate to ponds to breed.
+This Bay Area species can be spotted during the rainy season when adults migrate to ponds to breed.
 Females lay over 5,000 eggs in strings in shallow water which hatch into tadpoles.

 Slinky & Sequoia, Gopher Snakes